eva-takou/Noise_estimation_of_DEMs/README.md

 ## Contact
 For any questions contact evangelia.takou@duke.edu.

+## Using the code
+Make a local folder, move into your local folder from terminal, and type: git clone https://github.com/eva-tako/Noise_estimation_of_DEMs.git.

 ## License
 This project is licensed under Apache 2.0 - see the [LICENSE](LICENSE) file for details.